ebensing/gh-benchmarks/README.md

 ### Single Bar

-Single bar graph track a single value across commits and create a vertical line for each commit/tag
+Single bar graph track a single value across commits and create a vertical bar for each commit/tag

 ```javascript